lunatech-labs/lunatech-scala-2-to-scala3-course-training-materials/README.md

 - Unzip the `lunatech-scala-2-to-scala3-course.zip` archive in a location of your choice.

-- Set the current course the the *Scala Language Expert* course by running the `cmtc set-root` command. `cd` into the unzipped folder and run the `cmtc set-root` command as follows:
+- Set the current course the the *Lunatech - Moving from Scala 2 to Scala 3* course by running the `cmtc set-root` command. `cd` into the unzipped folder and run the `cmtc set-root` command as follows: